andrei-32/elective4project/README.md

-# CSV Data Processing Application
+# CSV Data Processing Application (Security and Integrity)

 A Python-based CSV data processing pipeline that automatically processes CSV files from the `input/` folder and saves results to the `output/` folder.
 Integrated with GitHub Actions for CI/CD automation.